oxmash/OrtB-with-blockchain/README.md

-This is a Two Server Modle
+This is a Two Server Model

 for more queries refer chatGPT link https://chatgpt.com/share/681ae10e-bcdc-800d-be95-cffa7677cff4